About the Program

 For information on general University admission requirements, contact the Admissions Office.

-Advanced Course (AD 322: Seminar): Students must have basic safety gear (safety glasses, respirator) and personal hand tools suited to their work (examples: electric drill, rotary tool, paintbrushes).\
+• Advanced Course (AD322 A/B Seminars): Students must have basic safety gear (safety glasses, respirator) and personal hand tools suited to their work.

 Ceramics is a competitive field of study, but the employment outlook is strong.
 Graduates may pursue careers as studio artists, continue their education with graduate programs and teach at the university level, work in design or industrial applications, or explore a variety of other opportunities within the ceramics field.